fstarnaud/ozp-documentation-wiki/Developer_Setup.md

 6. If you have any issue with getting the environment setup please submit a GitHub issue
 7. If you have additional notes/steps to add please fork the wiki and submit a pull request
 8. Now start contribution to an Open Source project
- * Fix a bug, GitHub issue and submit a pull request
+ * Fix a bug, fix a GitHub issue, create a new feature and submit a pull request.
+We appreciate any contributions from the community